 Anemia Clinical Presentation

-- Author: Joseph E Maakaron, MD; Chief Editor: Emmanuel C Besa, MD more...
+• Author: Joseph E Maakaron, MD; Chief Editor: Emmanuel C Besa, MD more...

 History

-Carefully obtain a history and perform a physical examination in every patient with anemia, because the findings usually provide important clues to the etiology of the underlying disorder.
+Carefully obtain a history and perform a physical examination in every patient with anemia, because the findings usually provide important clues to the underlying disorder.
 From the standpoint of the investigation of the anemia, asking questions in addition to those conventionally explored during a routine examination is important.
 Areas of inquiry found valuable are briefly described below.

-Often, the duration of anemia can be established by obtaining a history of previous blood examinations and, if necessary, by acquiring those records.
+Often, the duration of anemia can be established by obtaining a history of previous blood studies and, if necessary, by acquiring those records.
 Similarly, a history of rejection as a blood donor or prior prescription of hematinics provides clues that anemia was detected previously.

-Obtain a careful family history not only for anemia but also for jaundice, cholelithiasis, splenectomy, bleeding disorders, and abnormal Hbs.
+Obtain a careful family history not only for anemia but also for jaundice, cholelithiasis, splenectomy, bleeding disorders, and abnormal hemoglobins.
 Carefully document the patient's occupation, hobbies, prior medical treatment, drugs (including over-the-counter medications and vitamins), and household exposures to potentially noxious agents.
 Patients are unlikely to volunteer exposures to tranquilizers, insecticides, paints, solvents, and hair dyes unless specifically queried.

 In searching for blood loss, carefully document pregnancies, abortions, and menstrual loss.
 Estimates of menstrual losses are notoriously inaccurate if only routine inquiry is made.

 Often, patients do not appreciate the significance of tarry stools.
 Changes in bowel habits can be useful in uncovering neoplasms of the colon.
 Hemorrhoidal blood loss is difficult to quantify, and it may be overlooked or overestimated from one patient to another.
-Obviously, seek a careful history of GI complaints that may suggest gastritis, peptic ulcers, hiatal hernias, or diverticula.
+Obviously, seek a careful history of gastrointestinal complaints that may suggest gastritis, peptic ulcers, hiatal hernias, or diverticula.
 Abnormal urine color can occur in renal and hepatic disease and in hemolytic anemia.

 A thorough dietary history is important in a patient who is anemic.
 This history must include foods that the patient eats and those that he/she avoids, as well as an estimate of their quantity.
 A meal-by-meal description is necessary to obtain appropriate estimates.
 Even then, patients frequently attempt to deceive the physician because of embarrassment regarding dietary idiosyncrasies or financial restrictions.
-In these circumstances, a close and concerned family member participating in the dietary history can often be helpful, because this person is usually more objective than the patient.
+In these circumstances, having a close and concerned family member participate in the dietary history can often be helpful, because this person is usually more objective than the patient.

 Specifically question patients regarding consumption of either clay or laundry starch.
 This history will not be provided spontaneously.
 These substances render iron less absorbable.
 Changes in body weight are important with regard to dietary intake and can suggest the presence of malabsorption or an underlying wasting disease of infectious, metabolic, or neoplastic origin.

 Nutritional deficiencies may be associated with unusual symptoms that can be elicited by a history.
 Patients with iron deficiencies frequently chew or suck ice (pagophagia).
-Occasionally, they complain of dysphasia, brittle fingernails, relative impotence, fatigue, and cramps in the calves on climbing stairs that are out of proportion to their anemia.
+Occasionally, they complain of dysphagia, brittle fingernails, relative impotence, fatigue, and cramps in the calves on climbing stairs that are out of proportion to their anemia.

-In vitamin B-12 deficiency, early graying of the hair, a burning sensation in the tongue, and a loss of proprioception are common.
+In vitamin B12 deficiency, early graying of the hair, a burning sensation in the tongue, and a loss of proprioception are common.
 Suspect a loss of proprioception if the patient stumbles in the dark or must look in order to put on pants in the morning.
 Paresthesia or unusual sensations frequently described as pain also occur in pernicious anemia.

 Patients with folate deficiency may have a sore tongue, cheilosis, and symptoms associated with steatorrhea.
 Color, bulk, frequency, and odor of stools and whether the feces float or sink can be helpful in detecting malabsorption.
 More sensitive questions to detect steatorrhea include whether the toilet needs to be flushed more than once to rid it of stool and whether an oily substance is floating on the water surface after the first flush.